Domino-Blockchain/domichain/docs/src/cli/sign-offchain-message.md

 store the payload and font character support are limited.

-To sign an off-chain message with Ledger, ensure your Ledger is running latest firmware and Solana Ledger App version 1.3.0 or later.
-After Ledger is unlocked and Solana Ledger App is open, run:
+To sign an off-chain message with Ledger, ensure your Ledger is running latest firmware and Domichain Ledger App version 1.3.0 or later.
+After Ledger is unlocked and Domichain Ledger App is open, run:

 ```bash
 solana sign-offchain-message -k usb://ledger <MESSAGE>